mpmendke/Automated-Essay-Scoring-and-Recommendation-System/README.md

 - Implementation of eight ML regression models for AES systems.
 - Identifying top 10 best feature predictors.
 - Performance of Ridge regression model for each feature group.
-- Implementation of six CLustering algorithm for Recommendation systems.
+- Implementation of six Clustering algorithms for Recommendation systems.

 ## References
 - Pitler, E. and Nenkova, A., 2009.
 Using Syntax to Disambiguate Explicit Discourse Connectives in Text.
 Proceedings of ACL, short paper, pp: 13-16.